-Mexico Soccer Fans Stopped Using An Anti-Gay Slur That Had Gotten Them Into Big Trouble
+Mexico Soccer Fans Stopped Using An Anti-Gay Slur That Had Led Them Into Big Trouble

 — Enrique Cervantes (@ecervantes017) June 17, 2018

 In the case of “puto,” it can mean the aforementioned anti-gay slur; or it can mean something akin to “man-whore”; or it can mean “coward.”
-Mexico’s soccer federation for years insisted that the fans were using it in the “coward” context.
+Mexico’s soccer federation, for years, insisted that the fans were using it in the “coward” context.
 FIFA, however, didn’t buy it.
-Over the course of the years the soccer governing body punished the federation several times, including a $10,000 fine for fans’ use of the word earlier this week in its win over Germany.
+Over the the years, the governing body has punished the federation several times, including a $10,000 fine for fans’ use of the word earlier this week in its win over Germany.

 Enough was enough.
 Mexico’s soccer federation began a media campaign to discourage fans from using the word.